 In addition to club-sponsored tournaments, many members fish “on their own” in a number of world class destinations, including Costa Rica, Mexico, Australia, the British Virgin Islands, and many others in the US and around the world.

 One of the reasons the ASWSC was formed was to create a forum for members to learn about saltwater fishing.
 To this end, the club has – since the beginning – held monthly meetings that feature an informative program related to the sport.
-Those meetings are held at 7:00pm on the second Tuesday of each month (February – November) at Winfield Hall, located at 3890 Satellite Blvd, Duluth, GA.
+Those meetings are held (with occasional exceptions) at 7:00pm on the second Tuesday of each month (see the Information/FAQs page or the Membership page for address and directions).

 Contrary to what many may believe, saltwater fishing is not the only way to have fun.
 To prove this, the ASWSC has promoted and sponsored many ‘salt-free’ events over the years.
 Every December there is an ASWSC Christmas Party – an event which is eagerly anticipated by members as well as guests.
 Additionally, the club sometimes sponsors picnics, swap meets, striper tournaments (freshwater), camping trips, and cruises.
 The ASWSC has proven to be a year-round, all-weather organization.
 The ASWSC is also involved in promoting conservation and the preservation of recreational sportfishing.